jarubinomartin/sancho/README.md

 ## MFI instrument
 - [MFI-pipeline](MFI-pipeline/).
 Routines used in the QUIJOTE-MFI pipeline (2012-2023).

 ## TFGI instrument
 - [TFGI-pipeline](TFGI-pipeline/).
 Python routines for the basic processing of QUIJOTE TFGI data (2023-).

+## MFI2 instrument
+- [MFI2-pipeline](MFI2-pipeline/).
+Routines used in the QUIJOTE-MFI2 pipeline (2024-).
+Includes the IDL routines used when the MFI2 was combined with the old MFI DAS, and the new python routines with the FPGA DAS.
+-